-- Place the vehicle on a level surface and let the engine cool if necessary. - 2.
-Remove panels A and C. (See page 6-7.) - 3.
-Place a container under the engine to collect the used coolant. - 4.
-Remove the radiator cap retaining bolt and radiator cap.
+- face and let the engine cool if necessary. - 2.
+Remove panels A and C. (See page 6-8.) - 3.
+Place a container under the engine to collect the used coolant. - Remove the radiator cap retaining bolt and radiator cap.
 WARNING!

-Never attempt to remove the radiator cap when the engine is hot.
-[EWA10381]
+Never attempt to remove the radiator cap when the engine is hot.[EWA10381]

-- 1. Radiator cap
+1. Radiator cap

-- 2. Radiator cap retaining bolt

-- 5. Remove the coolant reservoir by removing the bolts.
+- 2. Radiator cap retaining bolt - 5.
+Remove the coolant reservoir by removing the bolts.